komali2/blog/content/posts/in-defense-of-pen-and-paper/index.md

 ## It's Better than Your Laptop

 But only just.
-By this I mean situations where you transcribe what you're hearing notes directly into some kind of note taking system on your laptop.
+By this I mean situations where you transcribe what you're hearing directly into some kind of note taking system on your laptop.
 Mostly: meetings, classes.
-I don't mean, using a digital note taking system, which I address [below](#authoritative-knowledge-system).
+I don't mean using pen and paper in lieu of a digital note organization system at all, which I address [below](#authoritative-knowledge-system).

 Reason the first, laptops, like phones, can be distracting.
 Email is but a click away.
 I distinctly remember, back when I was doing agency work for Google, in nearly every single meeting with Googlers, at some point I'd catch them checking their email.
 I think they have so many meetings every day, it's the only chance they get to check their email.
 Personally during online meetings I struggle to avoid the siren song of Hacker News or Reddit, just a tab away.